Washington's Paid Family and Medical Leave Program

 The Basics of Washington’s Paid Family Leave Program

-Starting January 1st, 2019, Washington will require most employers and employees pay Paid Family and Medical Leave premiums.
+Starting January 1, 2019, Washington will require most employers and employees to pay Paid Family and Medical Leave premiums.
 The Washington Paid Family and Medical Leave program is funded through premiums paid by employers and workers in the form of paycheck withholdings and is administered by the Washington Employment Security Department (ESD).
-The program allows eligible employees to take up to 12 weeks of time off to care for a new child, care for a close relative with a serious health condition, and for certain military connected events.
+The program allows eligible employees to take up to 12 weeks of time off to care for a new child, care for a close relative with a serious health condition, and for certain military-connected events.
 Eligible individuals may apply for benefits starting January 1, 2020.

 Square Payroll supports WA Paid Family and Medical Leave premium calculations, employee withholdings, premium payments and reporting.

 Employers with fewer than 50 employees are not required to pay the employer portion of the premium but may opt-in to become eligible for Small Business Assistance.
 Your business size is calculated on an annual basis on September 30th each year.
 It is based on your average employee headcount over the previous four quarters as reflected in the reports submitted to the Employment Security Department, not by the number of full time employee positions.